davekinkead/thesis/paper.coffee.md

 - compare my methodolgy to skrymms.
 - clarify naive voting.

-- theoretical conclusions are too strong
-  -

 - good applied conclusions to flesh out.  flag these points.
   - diverse polity more like be right but less likely to make everyone happy
   - how might this apply to climate change / war?
   - "We can't have it both ways" or "having our cake and eating it too."
   - flag need to examine relation between dviersity and epistemic competence
   - what is the implication for vertical separation of powers on fact vs value.  ** new paper
+  - use empiric evidence of juries to support these claims
-  -
+  - computational jurisprudence.

+- theoretical conclusions are too strong
+  - even if you can't have both, democracy can still better than other alternatives.
+  - my claims weaken but don't undermine instrumental justifications.

+- motivational paper for sociology and political science - does diversity track competence.

 ## Introduction